Skip to main content

 --insecure, -kTurn off TLS verification.
 Should not be used in production

---quiet, -qRun in "quiet" mode
+--quiet, -qRun in quiet mode

---platformSet platform.
+--platformSet runtime platform.
 Options: local, aws:lambda.
 Default: local

 --platform-optSet platform-specific options

-Platform: local machine (local)
+Platform: local

 This is the default platform if a platform is not set explicitly.